Authentic, thoughtful and timeless Photography

 Photographer expected a precise architect; found Stephanie Mills quietly rewriting her career blueprint.
 From architecture and urban design to photography, she moves with subversive ease, no committees, just light, shadow, and the camera following her lead.
 Composed and assured, she transforms each frame, applying structure to art with calm precision.

-Your idea, his chaos, one perfectly hung artwork
+Your idea, his Chaos

 Some photographers just take pictures.
 This one, Dimitri Otis, also turns walls into artful revolutions, crafting bespoke pieces that dominate rooms, spark conversation, and occasionally intimidate furniture.
 Concept, shoot, print, hang, all handled.
 Mixing photography, design, and generative imaging, his works feel at home yet hijack interiors, leaving imagination as the only limit.